immy1996/immy1996.github.io/_posts/blog/2016-11-10-Intro-to-Flask.markdown

 if __name__ == '__main__':
      app.run(host=os.getenv('IP', '0.0.0.0'), port=int(os.getenv('PORT', 8080)), debug=True)
 ```
-If you run the server and get the link that you get from you terminal, you should get the same thing as I get in this picture below:
+If you run the server and get the link that you get from you terminal, you should get the same result as I get in this picture below:
 <img src="/JekyllGithubTechnicalblog/sleek_blog-master/assets/img/IntroToFlaskBlog2.jpg" alt="Hello World Example 3">

 You can in this case in your server.py file, you can use a bit of HTML code like this: